DSSG-Firebird/interactive-map/Main%20Map%20Files/README_index.md

 #README for the Interactive Map HTML

 This will explain how the index.html file “works” to build the map.
-I recommend having that file open in your text editor of choice (I prefer Sublime Text), and following along, while reading the comments in the code.
+I recommend having that file open in your text editor of choice and following along, while reading the comments in the code and modifying as necessary.

-Hopefully you have at least a passing familiarity with HTML.

-At the top of the file, you have the links and scripts for the external API’s, libraries, etc that we are using for the map.
-Then we have the css styles.
+#### Live website editing
+Everyone has different approaches to editing their websites, but I prefer to have my code open Sublime Text, a text editor with syntax highlighting, and run a locally hosted server to view updates to the website live, using Python.
+More information <a href="https://docs.python.org/2/library/simplehttpserver.html">here</a>, but the short version is:
+* Open Terminal (on Mac)
+* Change directory to wherever your website files are: ("cd yourname/Documents/Firebird")
+* Type "python -m SimpleHTTPServer"
+* Open your web browser and type in the url: "localhost:8000"
+* Every time you make a change to your HTML in Sublime Text, save it and refresh the website.

 #### HTML
 Let’s start with the HTML construction.
+* At the top of the file, you have the links and scripts for the external API’s, libraries, etc that we are using for the map.
+Then we have the css styles.
 * We have a map div, which is our map.
 * Then, a lengthy section of the “filter_options” div, which is the user interface for the filtering controls.
 * Within here we have a div for each of the 3 main types (called “type_filter”, with an id for each type #fire_filter, etc).